xamfoo/blazer-react/package/README.md

 # blazer-react

-Blaze add-on using concepts from Facebook's React.
+Add-on for Blaze based on Facebook's React.

 This allows you to: